glurth/TileBasedPathFinding/README.md

     2. Using a custom delegate for calculating movement costs.
   - Uses a priority queue to manage the pathfinding frontier.

+### 3. TemplateFolder
+  **This folder contains functional examples that show how to implement the interfaces and use the path-finding class.**
+  - Contains concrete examples of coordinate systems that implement the ITileCoordinate interface.
+    - Rectangular
+    - Hex
+    - Triangluar
+    - Cubic (3D)
+  - It also contains generic MAZE generation and drawing classes, plus with concrete implementations of them using each of the above coordinate types.
+  - A Generic maze SOLVING class is also provided, using a lineRenderer to display the result.

 ## Key Features

 - **Modular Design**: The library is built using interfaces and generic types to allow for easy extension and customization.